 Getting there: By car drive towards Zurrieq and Qrendi area main road.
 Follow the signs.
 There is ample parking available close to the temples and adjacent to the visitor’s centre.

-Hop-on-Hop-Off Routes: The Red South Route for both sightseeing operators namely Malta Sightseeing & City Sightseeing Malta pass from here with a stop at the main road a munite walk to the visitors centre.
+Hop-On Hop-Off Routes: The Red South Route for both sightseeing operators namely Malta Sightseeing & City Sightseeing Malta pass from here with a stop at the main road a minute walk to the temples.

-Closest Village: Zurrieq.
+Closest Village: Zurrieq village.
 Other villages very close by are Qrendi, Imqabba, Kirkop and Hal Safi.

-Further on there is a small Location known as Ghar Lapsi.
-It is about a kilometre away from Blue Grotto.
+- Further on there is a small Location known as Ghar Lapsi.
+It is about 5 kilometres from Hagar Qim and Mnajdra.
 It is used by a few fisherman and in summer it is a popular swimming spot.
 There is also a restaurant here which is very famous for traditional Maltese rabbit food.

 Hagar Qim Malta Temples is a must to see.